VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

                 content:
                   -
                     type: text
-                    text: ' Company description and Thank You on Newsletter' -
+                    text: 'Company description and Thank You on Newsletter' -
             type: listItem
             content: